 Collecting Data:

-3-months communication data is used in analysis.
-Data consist of e-mail, Skype and VoIP phone record.
-In network analyses content isn’t important.
-So the data were anonymized via trough algorithms and the metadata is transformed into a format only who with whom and how many times they had conversation.
+3-months communication data is used in the analysis.
+Data consist of e-mail, Skype, and VoIP phone record.
+In the network analysis content isn’t important.
+So the data were anonymized trough algorithms and the metadata is transformed into a format only with whom and how many times they had the conversation.

 Creating Maps:

 After data preparation, maps are created for each branch.
-In this section R programming - igraph package is used (Csardi and Nepusz, 2006).
+In this section R programming – igraph(?) package is used (Csardi and Nepusz, 2006).

 The strength of R in comparison to stand-alone network analysis software is three fold.
 In the first place, R enables reproducible research that is not possible with GUI applications.
 Secondly, the data analysis power of R provides robust tools for manipulating data to prepare it for network analysis.
-Finally, there is an ever growing range of packages designed to make R a complete network analysis too.
+Finally, there is an ever growing range of packages designed to make R a complete network analysis “tool”.

-The main goals of the igraph library is to provide a set of data types and functions for, pain-free implementation of graph algorithms, fast handling of large graphs, with millions of vertices and edges, allowing rapid prototyping via high level languages like R.
+The main goals of the igraph library are to provide a set of data types and functions for, pain-free implementation of graph algorithms, fast handling of large graphs, with millions of vertices and edges, allowing rapid prototyping via high-level languages like R.

 Figure1.
 Branch’s Organizational Network Examples